 The table uses estimates modeled on a typical provider within each geographic category designated as both PSA and HPSA, only HPSA, only PSA, or neither, and whether each area currently receives the GPCI floor. based on status as PSA or HPSA as of June 2008.
-Note that the state has various GPCI designations in each category, however all GPCI's are below 1 and receive the floor adjustment.
-The figures in the table represent the average GPCI in each category.
+Note that state has various GPCI designations, some receiving the floor in each area category.
+Figures above represent the mean GPCI in each category.